About The Orchestra

 Vivaldi: Flute Concerto No. 3 “The Goldfinch”

-Victoria Hauk, flute
+Victoria Hauk, Flute

 Anderson: Bugler’s Holiday